Yandex Cloud

 gRPC API

-2. Click the name of your cluster and open the Backups tab.
+3. Click the name of your cluster and select the Backups tab.

-The service will start creating a backup without an additional confirmation.
+This will initiate creating a backup without any additional confirmation.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.